 WHEREAS, The San Francisco Planning Department is seeking to adopt and implement the Central SoMa Plan.
 The core policies and supporting discussion in the Plan have been incorporated into an Area Plan proposed to be added to the General Plan.
 The General Plan, Planning Code, Zoning Map Amendments, and Implementation Document provide a comprehensive set of policies and implementation programming to realize the vision of the Plan.
-The Implementation Document describes how the Plan's policies will be implemented, outlines public improvements, funding mechanisms and interagency coordination that the City must pursue to implement the Plan, as well as controls for key development sites and key streets, and design guidance for new development; and
+The Implementation Document outlines public improvements, funding mechanisms and interagency coordination that the City must pursue to implement the Plan, as well as controls for key development sites and key streets, and design guidance for new development.